 Have you ever experienced the frustration and high costs of a failed or less-than-successful product launch?
-If you never want the wasted productivity of a failed launch again, that’s one more reason to get out from behind your desk and in front of your customers.
+If you never want the wasted productivity of a failed launch again that’s one more reason to get out from behind your desk and in front of your customers.

 Your sales people own the job of selling today’s products and services to existing and new customers.
-You own the job of determining what those new and existing customers will buy in future.
+You own the job of determining what those new and existing customers will buy in the future.

-Here’s an illustration.
 The legendary Sam Palmisano, retired CEO and Chair of IBM, used to meet with a customer every day.
 His successor Ginni Rometty has continued the tradition.
-And you can bet that Sam and Ginni have not been asking customers how many servers they’d be ordering that month.
-Instead, they’re getting a sense of where the customer is skating to – the big issues that the customer is trying to resolve that just so happen to be a fit for yet-to-be-developed IBM products and services.
+You can bet that Sam and Ginni have not been asking customers how many servers they’d be ordering that month.
+Instead, they’re getting a sense of where the customer is skating to – the big issues that the customer is trying to resolve which also happen to be a fit for yet-to-be-developed IBM products and services.
 They go beyond the sales call to increase their own productivity and they respect their customers by taking the time to get inside their heads.
 By doing this, they get to understand their longer-term challenges and issues, and cut to the chase by identifying value drivers so that they can continuously skate to where their customers are going.